afs/afs.github.io/rdf-thrift/jena-rdf-thrift-api.md

 title: Apache Jena implementation of RDF Binary
 ---

-RDF Thrift has been incorporated in to apache Jena (as of 2014-08-31).
+RDF Thrift has been incorporated into [Apache Jena](http://jena.apache.org/), from version 2.12.1.

-A version of Jena built after that date is required (Jena 2.12.1-SNAPSHOT or later).

 ## Comand line